 williamsvj2@upmc.edu

 Nick Heebner is a doctoral student in Rehabilitation Science within the Department of Sports Medicine and Nutrition at the University of Pittsburgh (anticipated graduation 2015).
-Prior to enrolling in the doctoral program, Nick received his bachelor degree in kinesiology, Athletic Training, from the Pennsylvania State University and is concurrently completing his master’s thesis in the Neuromuscular Research Laboratory.
+Prior to enrolling in the doctoral program, Nick received his Bachelor degree in kinesiology, Athletic Training, from the Pennsylvania State University and his Masters degree in Sports Medicine from the University of Pittsburgh.
 His research interests include injury prevention and performance optimization in the athletic and military populations, the use of accelerometers in injury prevention, neuromuscular control, and postural stability.

 Michelle Varnell, MS, ATC